 The cause of the initial itch, if identifiable, must be addressed.

-Patients need to be educated about the vicious circle of scratching/rubbing and avoid doing so repeatedly; topical corticosteroids and antihistamines help control the itching.
+Patients need to be educated about the vicious circle of scratching/rubbing and about how to avoid doing so repeatedly; topical corticosteroids and antihistamines help control the itching.